 IO – Last November an exhibition of the 19th and early 20th century batik collection of King Rama V of Thailand was opened in Bangkok by Princess Maha Chakri Sirindhorn who is the princess royal and sister to the newly crowned Thai king, King Rama X. The very popular Princess Sirindhorn who is affectionately known as “Phra Thep” a reduction of her title meaning “princess angel” in Thai shares a great similarity to King Rama V for she too is a sort of Renaissance woman interested in all subjects.
 The scholarly Princess who is a graduate of the Faculty of Arts of Chulalongkorn University has visited Indonesia several times and has even written a book on Indonesian culture covering such Indonesian cultural traditions as batik and wayang.
 Attending the opening of the exhibition were Gusti Kanjeng Ratu Hemas, queen consort of the current Sultan of Jogjakarta, Sultan Hamengkubuwono X and Gusti Kanjeng Bendara Raden Ayu Adipati Paku Alam, the consort of Paku Alam X of Jogjakarta who donated three batiks from her batik atelier.

 The exhibition which bears the title: “A Royal Treasure: The Javanese Batik Collection of King Chulalongkorn of Siam” is housed at the Queen Sirikit Museum of Textiles in the Grand Palace complex in Bangkok.
 The exhibition runs from the 1st of November 2018 till the 31st of May 2021 and is open daily from 09.00 am to 16.30 pm.
-Thirty-seven pieces of King Rama V’s collection were on display and these pieces were rotated in August.
-They will be rotated again in six months so that finally all the pieces will been on view.
+Thirty-seven pieces of King Rama V’s collection were on display and then rotated in August.
+The batiks on display will be rotated every six months so that finally all the pieces will have been on view.

-King Rama V is perhaps better-known outside of Thailand as King Chulalongkorn whose governess Anna Leonowns wrote a book about her experiences as governess to the Thai royal children which was later turned into Broadway plays and Hollywood films.
+King Rama V is perhaps better-known outside of Thailand as King Chulalongkorn whose governess Anna Leonowns wrote a book about her experiences as governess to the Thai royal children.
+The book was later turned into Broadway plays and Hollywood films.
 King Chulalongkorn was at the time the crown prince and later he was crowned as King Rama V.

 King Rama V was a very remarkable man who was the first Thai king to travel outside of Thailand.
 He visited the Netherlands East Indies as Indonesia was known at the time, three times namely in 1871, 1896 and 1901.
 During each of his visits he bought batiks which he greatly enjoyed although most of his batik purchases were made during his longest and most extensive visit in 1896.